 As soon as you arrive home with the puppy, make it comfortable very near you.
 Do not allow others to play with the puppy.
 At the most, others should only pet the puppy briefly.
 You want the puppy to key in on you.
 You will be its master for life.
 It will learn from you and learn to trust you and rely on you.
 Establishing a trusting bond quickly is paramount to your success.
 Never intentionally scare or unduly frighten the puppy.

-Step 3: Teaching Basic Commands
+Step 3: Teaching Basic Commands to Your Dog

 After the initial 72-hour-get-acquainted-period has lapsed you and your puppy should be at ease around one another.
 It should readily play with you and should have established the fact that you feed and water him.
 Those times are superb times to pet the puppy and socialize with him.
 Training has already begun, but now it is time to start intentional training to produce the kind of hunting partner you want.